 Jim Duffy then introduced Safe Island Task Force member Todd Blumensaadt who explained the roles of the Jet Express Ferry.
 The larger Jet handles 395 riders, the smaller 147.
 He and Billy Market met with the Public Utilities Commission to assure that cooperation between competitors was not a violation of anti-monopoly regulations.

-In the following Question and Answer session, Chief Riddle noted that an extremely busy July weekend may cost the department $25,000.
-Questioners asked if the promoter of major events e.g. Kid Rock Bash On The Bay concert should have to pay for security.
+In the following Question and Answer session, Chief Riddle noted that an extremely busy July weekend might cost the department $25,000.
+Questioners asked if the promoter of significant events e.g. Kid Rock Bash On The Bay concert, should have to pay for security.
 The Chief replied that they do within the boundaries of the concert venue and that 200 security officers would work the concert on the inside.

-He believed that the 360 officers scheduled to work the Kid Rock concert were sufficient although the number of sold tickets approximately 15,000.
-Kathi Spayde introduced the new and improved PIBPOA website where the public records of the Village, the Township, The Police Department, The Mayor’s Court, etc. are just a mouse click away.
-It is a very comprehensive site – a one-stop shopping spot for information about the island.
+He believed that the 360 officers scheduled to work the Kid Rock concert were sufficient, although the number of sold tickets was approximately 15,000.
+Kathi Spayde introduced the new and improved PIBPOA website, where the public records of the Village, the Township, The Police Department, The Mayor’s Court, etc., are just a mouse click away.
+It is a comprehensive site – a one-stop shopping spot for information about the island.

-The next meeting of the PIBPOA, one week later than normal on Saturday, September 28th, will focus on the future.
-Members will elect new board members of the PIBPOA, candidates for public office will be invited to answer questions and members will be asked about their priorities for 2020
+The next meeting of the PIBPOA, one week later than usual on Saturday, September 28th, will focus on the future.
+Members will elect new board members of the PIBPOA, candidates for public office will be invited to answer questions, and members will be asked about their priorities for 2020